neomjs/neo/README.md

 The development mode only works on Chrome 80+, but does lazy load the example apps:</br>
 <a href="https://neomjs.github.io/pages/node_modules/neo.mjs/docs/index.html">Online Docs (dev mode)</a>

-Hint: As soon as you create your own apps, you want to use the docs app locally, since this will include the documentation for your own apps.
+Hint: As soon as you create your own apps, you want to use the docs app locally,</br>
+since this will include the documentation for your own apps.

 ## Ready to get started?